-Policy CE 2: Protection of Creek and Riparian Areas.
-Policy CE 2.2 requires a buffer of 100 feet from an SPA, but also allows the City to adjust the 100-foot buffer at the time of environmental review, if "1) no alternative siting is available, and 2) the Project's impacts will not have significant adverse effects on streamside vegetation or the biotic quality of the stream."
-However, the Project is hydrologically separated from the creek by the UPRR tracks (on compacted fill).
-Because of the location of the UPRR tracks, a buffer of 90 feet (a 10-foot reduction) to the edge of the limits of Project development (e.g., landscaping, fencing, parking) would be acceptable from the edge of Los Carneros Creek riparian vegetation.
 The Project would be constructed within existing disturbed areas only, and has been designed to avoid impacts to sensitive resources (e.g., incorporation of wildlife connections in the landscaping).
 No habitable structures are proposed within 100 feet of the edge of riparian vegetation.
-Only trees, parking, landscaping, and the sound wall are proposed to be placed 90 feet from the edge of the Los Carneros Creek riparian vegetation, and such placement would not affect the existing degraded function of the SPA buffer.
+The only development proposed within the SPA buffer is a sound wall, paved vehicle parking spaces, and landscaping that will be placed within 67 feet from the edge of the Los Carneros Creek riparian vegetation, but such placement would not affect the existing degraded function of the SPA buffer.
+This project component has not changed since the 2016 DEIR.
+The proposed 8-foot sound wall will be constructed along the north, eastern and western perimeter of the Project site and will function as a physical barrier preventing domestic pets (cats and dogs) owned by residents from entering the train tracks and adjacent riparian woodland; and will also prevent invasive plant species that exist in the railroad right-of-way and riparian woodland from spreading into the residential development.
 In addition, the Project's on-site storm water drainage system includes permanent water quality BMPs such as bio-swales, catch basin filters, and the existing retention/infiltration basins, to capture and filter potentially occurring pollutants from developed areas.
-The presence of existing drainage infrastructure and proposed on-site BMPs make it unnecessary for the upland SPA buffer to filter and remove potentially occurring pollutants from developed areas.
+Given that the entirely of the site (including the SPA buffer encroachment) would drain into the proposed on site permanent BMPs and not directly into Los Carneros Creek, it is unnecessary for the upland SPA buffer to filter and remove potentially occurring pollutants from developed areas.
 No direct impacts would occur to Los Carneros Creek from implementation of the Project.
-The Project has potential to result in indirect impacts to the riparian corridor associated with Los Carneros Creek and aquatic habitat in channelized Los Carneros Creek during construction activities.
+The Project has the potential to result in indirect impacts to the riparian corridor associated with Los Carneros Creek and aquatic habitat in channelized Los Carneros Creek during construction activities.
 However, as discussed above, impacts to wetlands and waters would be less than significant with adherence to existing regulations (e.g., SWPPP, General Plan Policy 1.9(g) and CE 10).
 Mitigation Measure BIO-4(b) regulating the use of fertilizers, pesticides, and herbicides, applied for wildlife migration protection, would also protect streamside vegetation and the biotic quality of the stream.
-The proposed sound wall at the property line (90 feet from the edge of riparian vegetation) would further reduce indirect impacts from noise, runoff, and lighting.
-Therefore, a buffer of less than 100 feet is adequate since reduced buffer (90 feet from edge of riparian vegetation) would not have a substantially adverse effect on the functions and values of Los Carneros Creek.
-The August 2020 Environmentally Sensitive Habitat Biological Survey and Mapping by Watershed Environmental Inc. confirmed these findings.
-With implementation the 90-foot buffer recommendation from the edge of riparian vegetation, the Project is consistent CE Policy 2, and no additional mitigation measures are necessary.
+The proposed sound wall at the property line (67 feet from the edge of riparian vegetation) would further reduce indirect impacts from noise, runoff, and lighting.
+For these reasons, and because of the location and hydrological separation by the of the UPRR tracks, a buffer of less than 100 feet is adequate since the reduced buffer (67 feet from edge of riparian vegetation) to the edge of the limits of Project development (e.g., landscaping, fencing, parking) would avoid significant impacts on the streamside vegetation or the biotic quality of the creek.
+This is consistent with Policy CE 2.29, the site-specific analysis in the 2016 DEIR, and recommendations in the August 2020 Environmentally Sensitive Habitat Biological Survey and Mapping by Watershed Environmental Inc. With implementation of the recommended 33-foot reduction of the SPA buffer to a 67-foot buffer from the edge of riparian vegetation, the Project will not have a significant adverse effect on streamside vegetation or the stream's biotic qualities, and is consistent CE Policy 2.2.
+No additional mitigation measures are necessary.